awsdocs/aws-doc-sdk-examples/javascript/example_code/cloudwatch-events/README.md

 # Amazon CloudWatch Events JavaScript SDK v2 code examples
 ## Purpose
-The code examples in this directory demonstrate how to work with the Amazon CloudWatch Events using the AWS SDK for JavaScript v2.
+The code examples in this directory demonstrate how to work with Amazon CloudWatch Events using the AWS SDK for JavaScript v2.

 Amazon CloudWatch Events delivers a near real-time stream of system events that describe changes in Amazon Web Services (AWS) resources.